hytwakai/rsspolymlp/README.md

   **Description**: Maximum number of iterations allowed when adjusting optimization parameters (e.g., `c1` and `c2` values).

 ### 2.2.
 Parallelization Arguments
-These options the geometry optimization settings to enable parallel processing:
+These options the geometry optimization settings to enable parallel processing in `rss-parallel`:

 - `--parallel_method`
   **Type**: string (choice)